The following is a chronological documentation of the main events

 ‘Challenging Humanity...talking about the big stuff’

-Published in June 2003, this full-page article by Kate Wilkie profiles Jeremy Griffith and the FHA.
+Published in June 2003, this full-page article by Kate Wilkie profiles Jeremy Griffith and the FHA/WTM.
 It also documents the NSW Supreme Court ruling that Jeremy Griffith and Tim Macartney-Snape were defamed in an ABC-TV Four Corners program in 1995, and discusses Jeremy’s third book, A Species in Denial.

 In April 2001, after several years preparing for the litigation, two sets of proceedings were commenced in the Supreme Court of New South Wales seeking redress–one against the ABC and another against John Fairfax Publications, publisher of the Sydney Morning Herald.